Lead with clarity in a world of constant change.

 At Google, Louisa launched a billion-dollar supply chain solutions business, doubled growth in a global industry vertical, and led transformation for the company’s largest EMEA customers.
 At MAERSK, she co-authored the strategy that moved 100,000 colleagues and 20% of global freight, shifting the company from low-margin shipping to higher-value logistics and more than doubling its share price.
 Earlier, at Moët Hennessy and DIAGEO, she built iconic brands and drove innovation where heritage meets the digital age—insights she now shares on balancing legacy, disruption, and reinvention.

-Today, Louisa advises executives and aspiring leaders navigating complex transitions and serves on the boards of CataCap Private Equity and Copenhagen Business School, a top 20 global business school.
-Her forthcoming book, Leadership Anatomy in Motion (Fast Company Press, 2025), equips leaders to align ambition with clarity, technology with humanity, and pace with presence.
+A 2026 Thinkers50 honoree, today, Louisa advises executives and aspiring leaders navigating complex transitions and serves on the boards of CataCap Private Equity and Copenhagen Business School, a top 20 global business school.
+Her book, Leadership Anatomy in Motion (Fast Company Press, 2025), equips leaders to align ambition with clarity, technology with humanity, and pace with presence.

 Known for distilling complexity into decisive direction, Louisa delivers keynotes that energize, challenge, and equip leaders to expand their impact.
 Audiences leave with sharper focus, practical insights, and renewed courage to lead transformation with both commercial edge and human depth.